-Arm start manually: If set to "On", some extra buttons are presented in order to let you Arm start as well as Disarm start in menu Nav 1/2, controlling the detection of the start condition.
+Arm start manually: If set to "On", some extra buttons are presented in order to let controlling the detection of the start condition.

 Start open time: This is the time when the start zone opens.

 Start close time: This is the time when the start zone closes.